 - Tactical Mountain Bike Unit (TMBU)

 The Computer Crime Unit is located in the second floor of the Norwood Police station.
-Lt Peter Kelly serves as the Officer in Charge and Sgt.
+Deputy Chief Kelly serves as the Officer in Charge and Sgt.
 Lyden and Officer Jurewich serve as Forensic Examiners.

 Sgt.
-Fundora and Officers Lopes and Payne are active members of the MetroLEC Special Weapons & Tactics team.
+Fundora and Sgt.
+Payne are active members of the MetroLEC Special Weapons & Tactics team.

 Officer Baguma serves on the MetroLEC Crisis Negotiation Team.